 There are a few ways to treat cellulite.
 Physical activities such as exercise, strict diet and giving up a sedentary lifestyle is a must.

 Some herbal supplements such as Guggulu, Eclipta, and Garcinia, are good health supplements for reducing body weight and fat.

-Massage therapy can also drastically reduce fatty layers.
+A good cellulite massage oil can also drastically reduce fatty layers.
 It is usually the least expensive treatment and the one that many prefer to try first.

 Most massage education classes involve cupping therapy to loosen and encourage cellulite reduction.

 It is a costly service, averaging $80-$110 per treatment, but relaxing and beneficial to those who can afford it.
 It is important to find a therapist who knows about how to perform this specialized service.